Home

 (CV)

-Education Columnist, Association of Women in Mathematics Newsletter
+Education Columnist, Newsletter of the Association of Women in Mathematics (2021-)

 Vice Chair, Board of the Mathematical Foundation of America

-Yvonne Lai aims to improve conditions for equitable instruction of mathematical reasoning at all levels.
+Yvonne Lai is an expert in the field of Mathematical Knowledge for Teaching.
+Her current research program seeks to improve the education of secondary mathematics teachers and early mathematics majors by bridging disciplinary perspectives from mathematics and education.
 In her work, she identifies and prepares teachers in the mathematical knowledge for teaching necessary for equitable instruction.
 Her current projects include research and development on teaching prospective secondary mathematics teachers (through the MODULES project), investigating the role of collaborative problem solving in learning concepts of function (as part of a partnership of Algebra Project, Young People’s Project, ETS, UNL, and SIUE), articulating conditions that minoritized undergraduate students experience in math major courses (with Amy Bennett, through an inaugural College of Arts & Sciences Strategic Priorities grant).
 She brings a mathematics background to her work in mathematics education, specializing in hyperbolic geometry and geometric group theory prior to her interest in equitable instruction, mathematical knowledge for teaching and practices of proof and reasoning.
+She received her SB Mathematics from MIT, PhD from UC Davis, and post-doctoral training in both mathematics and teacher education from the University of Michigan.

 Professional commitments